Hola! What’s the first thing that comes to mind when you think of Mexico?

 Ixtapa is the “ying” to Zihuatanejo’s “yang.”

-Located about four miles from Zihua, Ixtapa is one of the most popular Mexico resort towns with families, golfers and fans of deep sea fishing.
+Located about four miles from Zihua, Ixtapa is favored by families, golfers and fans of deep sea fishing.

 While it’s busy, you’ll find a beautiful white sand beach and plenty of amenities, including high-rise hotels (there are plenty of all-inclusives) and restaurants that cater to even the fussiest eater.

 We personally preferred staying in Zihuatanejo.
-But for many, Ixtapa makes the ideal base to stay while exploring the surrounding charms of the area.
+But for many, Ixtapa makes the ideal base for exploring the surrounding area.

-Now it has relaxed eco-friendly hotels (like The Inn Manzanillo Bay and Hacienda Eden), local restos serving delicious food and a strong surf culture.
-But it still retains much of its original charm.
+Now it has relaxed eco-friendly hotels (like The Inn Manzanillo Bay and Hacienda Eden), along with local restos serving delicious food.
+But the vibe here is still refreshingly low-key.

 Troncones only counts about 500 local residents.
 So while its main industry is tourism, it never feels overcrowded.